SalOne22/rimage/README.md

 rimage.exe "C:\\Docs\\justfortest.PNG" --quality 40 --codec webp --output "C:\\Desktop\\Test" --threads 4 --width 60 --height 10
 ```

+## Help about "Dll not found Error"

+If you met the error of "Could not find libstdc++-6.dll", please **download all 3 DLLs from [HERE](https://github.com/Mikachu2333/rimage_gui/releases/tag/0.0.0.0) and put these 3 DLLs near Rimage**.

+If you're a user who just want to use Rimage easily, [Rimage_gui](https://github.com/Mikachu2333/rimage_gui/releases/) may be fit for you.
+Just select the version you need and download it to use.

 ## Library Installation

 Add Rimage to your project with Cargo: